On Air Now

 Fillers can seem rather daunting if you're new to the game - but facial contour, a type of procedure offered by a number of aesthetic clinics can transform your appearance in a matter of minutes and has zero downtime.

-VIVA Skin Clinics is one of these clinics that offer the special blend of cheek, jaw and chin filler which is a tailor-made package depending on what the client's desires and wishes are.
+A variety of clinics offer the special blend of cheek, jaw and chin filler which is a tailor-made package depending on what the client's desires and wishes are.

-Heart spoke to Dr Rupert Critchley, Founder of VIVA Skin Clinics and aesthetics expert for more information on the procedure and how it all works.
+Heart spoke to a number of doctors, one of which is Dr Rupert Critchley, Founder of VIVA Skin Clinics and aesthetics expert for more information on the procedure and how it all works.

 Facial contouring is the name given when a combination of different dermal filler procedures are used together in order to create a natural-looking contour to the face.